-What’s the difference between an endoscopy device and a compromised ATM?
-To a hacker, very little.
+What’s the distinction between an endoscopy device and a hacked ATM?
+To a hacker, not much.

-Endoscopic technology has advanced over the last decade, incorporating artificial intelligence into its diagnostic capabilities and ever more sophisticated tools to enhance its treatment utility.
-But like any networked medical device, endoscopes leave hospitals and medical facilities vulnerable to cyberattacks.
+Endoscopic technology has evolved over the past decade, adding artificial intelligence to its diagnostic function and increasingly advanced tools to expand its treatment value.
+But as with any networked medical device, endoscopes expose hospitals and medical facilities to cyberattacks.

-In 2023 alone, cybersecurity breaches cost the healthcare industry an average of $10.93 million per breach—nearly twice the price tag faced by the second runner-up, the financial industry.
-The issue has prompted the U.S. Department of Health and Human Services (HHS) to devise a strategy for safeguarding against cyberattacks and ransomware, with the promise of legislation and increased regulations on the horizon.
+In 2023 alone, healthcare paid an average of $10.93 million per breach—almost double the cost to the second-place runner-up, the finance industry.
+It has been so severe that the U.S. Department of Health and Human Services (HHS) has come up with a plan to protect against cyberattacks and ransomware, with the threat of legislation and higher regulations on the horizon.

-While the challenge is not simple, hospitals and medical centers can take relatively easy steps to safeguard their data.
-In fact, the key to protecting security health is not appreciably different from the advice doctors give about maintaining physical health: Undergo regular checkups, keep up to date with antivirus measures and seek care from knowledgeable experts.
+Although the problem is not straightforward, hospitals and medical facilities can do fairly straightforward things to protect their information.
+In fact, the secret to security health is not significantly different from the recommendations physicians make regarding physical health: Get frequent checkups, stay current with antivirus programs and receive treatment from experienced professionals.

 Stay Off the Internet

-These vulnerabilities have been identified by the FBI as significant security risks.
-And in many cases, these risks are unnecessary: Medical devices that rely on AI and machine learning do not necessarily need to be connected to the internet to make use of the vast stores of data that feed AI capabilities.
+These vulnerabilities were highlighted by the FBI as particular security threats.
+And in the majority of these instances, such threats are superfluous: Medical devices depending on AI and machine learning are not necessarily required to be hooked to the internet to take advantage of the humongous warehouses of data driving AI capabilities.

 Air Gap

-In addition to being unsafe, internet access for medical devices is unnecessary.
-A network that is not connected to any external network—such as the internet—is known as an “air-gapped” network.
-Communication between a scope and a hospital’s EMR, for instance, can be achieved through secured, air-gapped networks.
-These can be bridged using dual-homed machines that can connect to both the air-gapped and internet-connected networks.
-Setting up these connections takes skill and expertise: upfront costs that, when facing a potential $11 million breach, hospitals may decide is well worth the investment (more on that later).
+Besides being unsafe, the use of medical devices on the internet is superfluous.
+A network that is not linked to any external network—like the internet—is referred to as an “air-gapped” network.
+A scope and a hospital’s EMR can communicate by means of secured, air-gapped networks.
+Bridging such networks can be done with the help of dual-homed machines that have the ability to link to both the air-gapped and internet-linked networks.
+Installing these relationships requires finesse and technical knowledge: an initial investment that, in the event of a potential $11 million breach, hospitals might deem well worth the expenditure (stay tuned for that explanation).

 Update Older Operating Systems

-Older operating systems like Windows 95 and Windows 7, 8, 10 (security updates end after October 14, 2025) that are or will no longer be supported may lack the necessary security patches to protect against attacks.
-If a legacy system is not being supported, and a hospital’s devices are not on an air-gapped network, they may be vulnerable to attack.
+Legacy operating systems such as Windows 95 and Windows 7, 8, 10 (secutiry updates have a cut-off after October 14, 2025) which are or will no longer be supported might not have the security patches required to keep them safe from attack.
+If the legacy system is not supported, and a hospital’s equipment is not on an air-gapped network, then they could be susceptible to attack.

-In a 2022 statement, the FBI warned about the cybersecurity vulnerability of unpatched and outdated medical devices and legacy systems, noting that “40% of medical devices at the end-of-life stage offer little to no security patches or upgrades” that could protect against attacks.
+During a 2022 declaration, the FBI cautioned of unpatched and old medical device and legacy systems’ cybersecurity vulnerabilities, describing the fact that “40% of medical devices reaching the end-of-life point provide little or no security upgrades or patches that are able to repel attack.”.

 Protect Against Viruses

-Antivirus software is often not installed on medical devices due to conflicts with medical software or vendor policies.
-In some cases, the machines themselves may be underpowered, lacking the memory or CPU capacity to run antivirus software and the clinical application.
-In other cases, hospitals are loath to install antivirus software for fear device manufacturers will no longer service equipment.
-The result is an unprotected device that can easily be compromised.
+Antivirus software frequently is not installed on medical equipment because it conflicts with medical software or vendor policies.
+In some instances, the machines themselves are underpowered, having insufficient memory or CPU power to execute antivirus software and the clinical application.
+In other instances, hospitals are reluctant to install antivirus software for fear device manufacturers will no longer support equipment.
+The end result is an unguarded device that can be easily penetrated.

-Like physical viruses, computer viruses have led to real-world deaths: An Alabama hospital settled a lawsuit in 2021 involving the death of a newborn who suffered birth complications during a ransomware attack at the hospital that prevented doctors from receiving timely access to the baby’s fetal monitoring results.
+Similar to physical viruses, computer viruses have caused actual deaths: An Alabama hospital paid a settlement in 2021 on a lawsuit over the death of a newborn who experienced birth complications during a ransomware attack at the hospital that kept doctors from getting timely access to the baby’s fetal monitoring results.

 Check Credentials

 Hospitals often give full administrative rights to devices without understanding the implications.
-A hacker who accesses an endoscope’s software gains the same level of trust the device enjoys.
-So, in the case of an endoscope that has been given admin access, that hacker would be able to use the device to gain full access to a hospital’s medical records.
-This puts patients—and the hospital—at significant risk.
+Once a hacker gets into an endoscope’s software, he or she has the same level of trust that the device has.
+So in an endoscope that had admin access given, that hacker would be able to use the device to achieve full access to a hospital’s medical records.
+It places patients—and the hospital—in great jeopardy.

-To limit the damage in the event of a security compromise, low-power accounts should be used on all devices.
-It is also important to conduct regular network scans to identify unauthorized devices, administrative access and suspicious software installations.
+To minimize the damage in case of a security breach, low-power accounts must be employed on all devices.
+Regular network scans must also be performed to detect unauthorized devices, administrative access and suspicious software installations.

 Break It Up

-Micro-segmentation—a network security strategy that divides a network into very small, isolated segments—can also protect against a bad actor gaining full control of a hospital’s network through a breach in a single device.
-Like air-gapped networks, this takes skill and expertise to create and maintain but can be well worth the investment.
+Micro-segmentation—a network security technique that breaks a network down into extremely small, isolated segments—can also safeguard against a malicious actor taking complete control of a hospital’s network via a breach in one device.
+Similar to air-gapped networks, this requires expertise and effort to establish and maintain but can be well worth the cost.

-Also known as a “black box” solution, micro-segmentation requires the mapping of data and workflows and can introduce friction into the day-to-day operation of a hospital or medical center.
-But the benefit lies in greatly limiting any breach.
+Also known as a “black box” solution, micro-segmentation involves the mapping of data and workflows and introduces friction into the daily operation of a hospital or medical center.
+But the payoff is in severely curtailing any breach.

 Keep IT Local

-Offshoring IT support can reduce cost, but it can also greatly reduce security.
-Without a skilled team to maintain your network and devices, scan for issues and protect security, hospitals and medical facilities leave themselves open for attack.
+Offshoring IT support may save cost, but it can significantly diminish security.
+Without a professional staff to monitor your network and devices, scan for problems and defend security, hospitals and medical facilities open themselves up to invasion.

-At least 29% of data breaches occur through third parties—with three-quarters of those occurring through vendors that provide technical services such as software, IT products and related services.
-Keeping your IT team local—or even better, in-house—helps you control visibility, streamline communication and ensure that everyone on your team is working within the same regulatory framework.
+At least 29% of data breaches are caused by third parties—with three-quarters of those caused by vendors who offer technical services like software, IT products and related services.
+Having your IT staff local—or better yet, in-house—allows you to maintain control of visibility, simplify communication and ensure that the entire team you employ is operating under the same regulatory environment.

 Don’t Rely on Insurance

 Password-protect your devices.
-Add firewalls, patch management and access controls for all networked devices.
-Yes,these measures add a layer of friction to a procedure, but the small inconvenience is well worth it.
-Passwords are among the most reliable ways to control data flows and prevent unauthorized access to sensitive information.
+Include firewalls, patch management and access controls for all networked devices.
+Yes,these actions introduce a level of friction into a process, but the slight inconvenience is more than worth it.
+Passwords are one of the most effective means of controlling data flows and keeping sensitive information from unauthorized access.

-That said, remember to change the default passwords that may come with your device: In February 2023, an infusion pump manufacturer issued a warning that one of its devices had a password vulnerability that might allow access to personal information.
+That being said, don’t forget to replace default passwords that can be included with your device: In February 2023, a maker of infusion pumps issued an alert that one of their products had a password flaw that could potentially open up access to personal data.

 Do a Sweep

-When someone leaves your organization, make sure they no longer have access to your network.
-Reviewing login credentials and access controls for endoscopy equipment—and all equipment—will help ensure they are properly secured.
-This will help prevent unauthorized access and maintain the confidentiality and integrity of your data.
-We call credentials for people who are no longer with the organization “zombie accounts,” and like horror movie zombies, they leave hospitals vulnerable to attack.
-In some cases, the “zombies” are knowingly acting against the law.
-In others, however, they might not know they still retain access to their old accounts.
-So, if their personal accounts are compromised, they won’t know to alert their former employers to the risk of a cyberattack.
+Checking login credentials and access controls for endoscopy machines—and all machines—will ensure they are securely locked down.
+This will prevent unauthorized use and ensure confidentiality and integrity of your data.
+We refer to credentials for individuals no longer with the organization as “zombie accounts,” and like zombies from horror movies, they leave hospitals open to attack.
+In other instances, the “zombies” are actively working against the law.
+In others, they may be unaware that they still have access to their former accounts.
+So, if their personal accounts have been compromised, they will not realize they should inform their old employers of the potential for a cyberattack.
+Key Takeaways

-In 2017, criminals in Mexico famously inserted endoscopes through the cash exit openings in ATMs to manipulate sensors in the dispenser and simulate physical authentication that caused the ATM to spit out cash like a Vegas slot machine hitting the jackpot.
+In 2017, Mexican criminals notoriously used endoscopes by way of the cash exit slots in ATMs to control sensors in the dispenser and replicate physical verification that prompted the ATM to spew forth cash like a slot machine in Vegas that just hit the jackpot.

-But bad actors don’t need actual endoscopes in their hands to use these and other medical devices to access valuable personal information or hold hospitals ransom.
-To protect healthcare data, hospitals and medical centers need to consider safety breaches when purchasing or updating new tools and take significant steps to enhance their cybersecurity.
+But the bad actors do not need to hold actual endoscopes in their hands to employ these and other medical devices to gain access to lucrative personal data or hold hospitals hostage.
+To secure healthcare data, hospitals and medical facilities must look at safety breaches when they buy or upgrade new equipment and take some serious steps to ensure their cybersecurity.

-- Update older operating systems and employ patches for older devices.
+- Update older operating systems and use patches for older devices.

 - Protect against viruses.

-- Implement micro-segmentation to control network traffic granularly.
+- Use micro-segmentation to manage network traffic granularly.

-- Maintain a dedicated IT security department and networking team with the necessary skills to configure and secure networks properly.
+- Have a dedicated IT security department and networking team with the required skills to configure and secure networks appropriately.

 - Password-protect all medical devices.